 “Pursuant to section 33(2) of the Special Investigations Unit Act, 2019, the SIU is also omitting the official’s name from this public notice because of concerns that disclosure of the name may result in the identification of the complainant.”

-The SIU indicated it wouldn’t provide any further comments on this investigation since it is currently before the courts and they want to ensure a fair trial for the accused.
+The SIU mentioned it will not provide further comments on this investigation since it is currently before courts and they want to respect “fair trial interests” for those accused.

-The SIU is an independent body tasked with investigating police officers’ conduct during events that could lead to death, serious injury, firearm discharge or allegations involving sexual assault.
+The SIU operates as an independent agency investigating police officers’ actions during incidents that could lead to death, serious injury, firearm discharges or allegations involving sexual assault.

 Source link